 I knew that if I could make myself known early on, I’d build a network of contacts long before others.
 Many people wait until they graduate before working in their field and making connections.
 This is a mistake.
 Take the initiative to show what you can do well.
 Work for free and get some exposure.
 If you do a good job, you’ll already be top of the contact lists when you’re ready to secure your first full-time job.

-This might interest you: 7 Resume Writing Tips For Those Without Prior Job Experience
+Must Read: 7 Resume Writing Tips for Those Without Prior Job Experience

 2. Invest in your online presence – but don’t neglect the human touch

 Whether it’s through social media, creating a personal website, or hosting your own podcast or YouTube channel, around 70 per cent of employers say they check their candidates’ online presence.
 Keep your accounts up-to-date, engaging, and relevant, joining in conversations and offering your thoughts whenever you can.

 Additionally, keep in mind that face-to-face connections are still important.
 If there are seminars, conferences, and other events that you could benefit from, it’s a good idea to attend and introduce yourself to people in the industry.
 At the very least, you’ll gain experience in networking while honing your communication skills, and hopefully, you’ll make several connections in the process.